whizzml/examples/readme.md

   dataset with a hand-picked root node field.
 - `best-k` Scripts and library implementing Pham-Dimov-Nguyen algorithm for choosing the best k in k-means clusters.
-- `same-optype` Script matches the field optypes to a given dataset
 - `seeded-best-k` Scripts and library implementing Pham-Dimov-Nguyen algorithm for choosing the best k in k-means clusters, with user-provided seeds.